graasp/graasp/src/services/item/plugins/etherpad/README.md

 ![](https://i.imgur.com/d0nWp.png)

+> A pad ID is either the the string of the groupID concatenated with the pad name separated by a dollar sign (e.g. `g.0123456789abcdef$foobar`) or a read only pad ID (e.g. `r.0123456789abcdef`).

 Since the granularity of permissions in Graasp is at the item level, we map permissions as follows:

 - Each Etherpad item in Graasp is mapped to an Etherpad group (the `groupMapper` is assigned a unique random identifier) which will contain a single pad.